 IT COULD HAVE BEEN A LOT WORSE!

 If we are unlucky enough to have a muscle disease, then McArdle’s is one of the best to have!
-There are very many muscle diseases and most of them, such as the muscular dystrophies, are debilitating, progressive and life-limiting.
+There are very many muscle diseases, such as the muscular dystrophies, and many can be debilitating, progressive and life-limiting.
 By comparison, we are fortunate that McArdle disease is relatively benign and is not progressive or life threatening.
 To look after ourselves we should take plenty of aerobic exercise, have a healthy diet and keep our weight under control – all of which we should do anyway for general good health.

 FOCUS ON WHAT WE CAN DO